johnno1962/HotSwiftUI/README.md

 or HotReloading app can make these changes automatically using the "Prepare Project" Menu Item.
 You can check in these changes as, in a "Release" build, these functions compile to a null operation.

+There is a compatible version of this code along with ideas further developed for "hosting" UIViewControllers in the project https://github.com/krzysztofzablocki/Inject.